 - Imitate peer (physical or verbal)

-- Take turns during simple games (e.g., rolling ball back and forth)
+- Take turns during simple games (e.g., rolling ball back and forth).
+We have a great resource on teaching turn taking skills.

 Intermediate Play Behaviors